 Emily Dickinson creates a simple buffet for our imagination in her nature and summer poems, but most especially in “I taste a liquor never brewed.”
-And rather than being accosted by her “drunkenness,” I embrace her abandoned delight in the essence of summer.
+And rather than being appalled by her celebration of “drunkenness,” I embrace her abandoned delight in the essence of summer.

 Inebriate of air – am I –